CKayWangjam/CKayWangjam/README.md

 MPP candidate at LSE | Policy professional & data practitioner
 6 years in federal, state and local governments in education policy, institutional capacity building, skills development, and programme delivery across India.

-I work at the intersection of policy research and data — translating evidence into decisions, and building the tools to visualise it clearly.
+I work at the intersection of policy research and data, translating evidence into decisions, and building the tools to visualise it clearly.

 ---